methodphoto/methodphoto/lip2025/index.md

 **Email:** jayneselvaggio@gmail.com

-### John Tolliday
+## John Tolliday

-John works in film and digital covering numerous genres which include Landscape, Portrait and Astrophotography
+John works in film and digital covering numerous genres which include Landscape, Portrait and Astrophotography.

 More recently, alternative processes have been used in his creative work.
 He is based in the UK and USA.

 **Instagram:** @johnphotographerartist<br />
-**Website:** johntolliday.myportfolio.com - QR
+**Website:** johntolliday.myportfolio.com

 ## Derek Cottrell

 Derek originally became interested in photography in his late teens.
 His interest in photography somewhat waned and for forty odd years it became just a means to record high days and holidays.
 In the last seven years he has reconnected with photography.
 He has had no formal training as such and he finds himself drawn to photography that can be felt rather than be technically perfect.

 **Instagram:** @derekcottrell

 ## Mary Thompson

 Mary is a political and social documentary photographer.
-She believes that building a story through putting together a series of images can often be more impactful than just the written word.
+As a photographer she look for ways of telling stories that she cares about that can draw people in more easily than just the written word.

-She has told a variety of photographic stories over the years.
-She looks for stories about issues she can personally connect with such as political activism, the climate and personal hospitalisation.

-Mary has recently had documentary work about her sister’s experience of living with Osteoporosis published in the Royal Photographic Society’s Women in Photography Magazine.
+Her photographic projects include Living with Osteoporosis, Activists, the Working Coast, the Climate Crisis and Hospitalisation.

+**Instagram:** @mary_thompson68
 **Website:** www.maryfoxleythompson.uk

-### Reza Tavakol
+## Reza Tavakol

 Reza Tavakol is an artist/writer/cosmologist.

 His art practice is concerned with the aesthetic and conceptual explorations of the real employing various art forms including photography.

 **Email:** r.tavakol@qmul.ac.uk

-### Sabrina Merolla
+## Sabrina Merolla

 Sabrina Merolla is a press and documentary photographer, participatory art facilitator and mixed media artist.
 Her work focuses on the multiple displacements and identities of the contemporary world from the perspective of human and nature rights.
-She publishes in international media outlets, has won international photo awards and exhibited in China, Italy and the UK.
+She publishes in international media outlets, has won international photo awards and exhibited in China, Italy,

-**Website:** www.sabrinamerolla.co.uk - QR<br />
+**Website:** www.sabrinamerolla.co.uk<br />
 **Instagram:** @sabrinamero

+## Richard Earney

+Richard is an abstract landscape photographer and a Fellow of the Royal Photographic Society.

+His work primarily unfolds in series rather than standalone images, exploring the interplay of time, motion, colour, and light within the still image.

+**Website:** method.photo<br />
+**Instagram:** @methodphoto

-### Sandra Roberts
+## Sandra Roberts

 Sandra Roberts photographs span the divide between rural and urban locations where she aims to discover and document the influence of people, their individual stories, and how history can create a sense of place.
 She is interested in how photography can capture memories and retrieve the past, from the environments of the present.

 **Website:** www.sandraroberts.myportfolio.com<br />
 **Glass:** @sandrarobertsphotography
-**Instagram:** @sandrarobertsphotography - QR
+**Instagram:** @sandrarobertsphotography

 ## Sonia Davda